Passport to Suez (1943)

 In the 1950s, Sheldon Leonard began to produce television shows.
 Leonard would develop into one of the most powerful television producers in history.

 Passport to Suez continued the more serious direction of the series and away from the comedic bits in the earlier films.
-This film contained few comedic elements.
-I saw this film on Amazon recently.
-I found it quite entertaining.
-The film runs about 72 minutes.Pin It
+I saw this film on Amazon Prime recently and found it quite entertaining.
+Passport to Suez runs about 72 minutes.Pin It